pikaroot4/Alien-invasion/README.md

 This project was inspired by the Python Crash Course 2nd Edition book.
-It is an Algorithm Programming course homework.
-/root
+Improvements were made on the codes.